-Outline of a Budgeting Worksheet
+Outline of a Home Budgeting Worksheet

 Most budgeting worksheets are comprised of four columns and over twenty rows.
 Each row represents a type of expense or a type of income.
 Some worksheets classify expenses into categories and present the categories in separate tables for better visibility and more convenience.
 All worksheets have at least two columns – one for the title denoting the type of expense and one for the budgeted amounts.
 However, it is most beneficial to include two additional columns that will make things clearer – one for actual amounts and one that shows the difference between the budgeted amount and actual amount.
 The best thing about such budgeting worksheets is that the ‘difference’ column makes it apparent where you have overspent and where you have underspent, and the total in the bottom row shows the final result.
 Also, this column is very easy to construct using a simple formula in Excel or Google Docs.

 Worksheets make for such good budgeting tools because of the features of Excel and similar programs themselves.
 For one, every file can be easily stored on the computer, a USB or online.
 This is useful because then you are able to retrieve old budgets easily and compare how much your spending has changed since this time last year or over the year in general.
-Conversely, printable budgets can easily get lost over
+Conversely, printable budgets can easily get lost or misplaced over time.

 Especially useful for budgeting purposes is the fact that Excel and similar programs make it easy to add, subtract, divide, or multiply numbers in a set pattern.
 If you are using a printable budget template, or you do the calculations in a notebook, you have to do all the calculations by hand.
 When you add up over twenty items, as budgeting often requires you to do, it becomes highly likely that you will make a calculation error.
 This possibility is vastly eliminated when using budgeting worksheets.
 Most of them come with the formulas already set, so that the calculations are done as soon as you fill in the values for the expenses and income.